The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

+The MCMC converges to a solution with an inner planet of minimum mass 10.1\,M$_{\oplus}$ and period 3.27 days, on a relatively high eccentricity orbit with $e=0.45$.
+An inner eccentric planets in a system with an additional outer planet is reminiscent of the system \object{HD\,20003} above.
+The main differences are that in \object{HD\,134060} the outer companion is farther out and more massive, and the inner planet is experiencing stronger tides from the star making the circularization timescale shorter.
+Nevertheless some of the potential mechanisms proposed for explaining the high eccentricity might be considered as well.\\

-The MCMC converges to a solution with an inner planet of minimum mass 10.1 M$_{\oplus}$ and period 3.27 days, on a relatively high eccentricity orbit, i.e. $e=0.45$.
-This high eccentricity can hide a planetary system in 2:1 resonance, thus the existence of another planet at half its orbital period \citep{Anglada-Escude-2010}.
-We therefore tried to fit a model with an extra planet at 1.65 days, fixing the eccentricities at zero and leaving them free to vary.
-In both cases, the more complex solution is disfavored with a $\Delta$BIC of 3.1 and 23.5, respectively.
-We therefore keep the simplest solution with the relatively high eccentricity of the inner planet.
-This planet has a long-period companion that has a minimum mass three times larger.
-It is therefore likely that this long-period planet is perturbing its inner companion through a Lidov-Kozai mechanism, causing libration of its orbit \citep[][]{Kozai-1962,Lidov-1961}.
+1) The high eccentricity can hide a planetary system in 2:1 resonance, thus the existence of another planet at half its orbital period \citep{Anglada-Escude-2010}.
+We therefore tried to fit a model with an extra planet at 1.65 days, fixing the eccentricities at zero or leaving them free to vary.
+In both cases, the more complex solution is disfavoured by Bayesian model comparison with a $\Delta$BIC of 3.1 and 23.5, respectively.
+We therefore keep the simplest solution with the relatively high eccentricity of the inner planet. \\

+2) This planet has a long-period companion that has a minimum mass three times larger.
+In the case of the two planetary orbits being strongly non-coplanar it is likely that the long-period planet is perturbing its inner companion through a Kozai-Lidov mechanism causing libration of its orbit \citep[][]{Kozai-1962,Lidov-1961}.
 During this process, the eccentricity of the inner planet can reach very high values.
-The inner planet therefore starts to interact with its host star during close fly-bys, implying a circularization of the inner planet's orbit on very short period orbits.
+The inner planet starts then to interact with its host star during close approaches, inducing a circularization of the inner orbit.
 Because of the conservation of the total angular momentum, eccentricity can increase only if the inclination of the orbit changes.
-Inner planets under the influence of a Lidov-Kozai mechanism should therefore be on inclined orbits relative to the stellar rotational plane.
+Inner planets under the influence of a Kozai-Lidov mechanism are therefore likely to be on inclined orbits relative to the stellar rotational plane.
 This can be measured using the Rossiter-McLaughlin effect if by chance the planet transits its host star.
-The difficulty here is that for a planet at 3.3 days, the circularization timescale is normally very short, therefore preventing of observing systems in such a configuration.
+This has been checked for \object{HD\,134060} by \citet{Gillon-2017} using the Spitzer space telescope with unfortunately a null result.
+Another difficulty here is that for a planet at 3.3 days, the circularization timescale is normally very short for typical values of the tidal dissipation parameters, therefore a priori preventing us from observing the system in such a configuration. \\

+3) Scattering is always a valid possibility when high eccentricities are involved.
+As for the previous point, preventing the system to then circularize is also the challenge. \\